 The focus of class discussion will be on pre-assigned discussion questions.
 What does the grade for classroom participation involve?
-You want to emerge from your freshman year not only as a good writer, but as an effective participant in a group meeting, a role that you will play many times in future life, starting in college activities.
+You want to emerge from your freshman year not only as a good writer, but as an effective participant in a group meeting, a role that you will play many times in future life.
 Effective classroom participation means learning to speak confidently, concisely and persuasively; not to bury your head in your notes.
 Most important, I will be looking for comments, interruptions, and questions by all students.
-The more you raise your hand to day something relevant, the better.
+The more you raise your hand to say something relevant, the better.

 Your grade in the course will be lower than your grade on the papers if you are silent during the class sessions.
 What if you have nothing to say?
 EASY!
 Just ask questions to those students who are speaking and to me.
-"Why did Mr. A do Action B?"
 "What actually happened after event A that caused event B?"
+"What economic forces caused outcome C?"